MCHbest. NPM 13.1: Preventive Dental Visit: Pregnancy

 Strategy.
 Patient Education/Counseling

-MCH Strategy.
+Approach.
 Integrate oral health messages and strategies within existing community-based maternal and infant health programs.

 Overview.
-There is preliminary evidence that oral health education interventions (e.g., oral health education through instructive materials, provision of dental supplies to improve daily habits, encouragement of dental visits, and counseling and motivational interviewing to help navigate services) for pregnant women may increase receipt of dental visits.
+There is recent evidence that oral health education interventions (e.g., oral health education through instructive materials, provision of dental supplies to improve daily habits, encouragement of dental visits, and counseling and motivational interviewing to help navigate services) for pregnant women may increase receipt of dental visits.
 While these results are encouraging, more research is needed for conclusive results.1

 Examples from the Field.
-There are currently 7 ESMs across all states/jurisdictions that use this strategy directly or intervention components that align with this strategy.
-Access descriptions of these ESMs through the MCH Digital Library.
+Access descriptions of ESMs from across all states/jurisdictions that use this strategy directly or intervention components that align with this strategy.
 You can use these ESMs to see how other Title V agencies are addressing the NPM.

 Sample ESMs.
-Using the strategy “Integrate oral health messages and strategies within existing community-based maternal and infant health programs,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):
+Using the approach “Integrate oral health messages and strategies within existing community-based maternal and infant health programs,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):

 Note.
 ESMs become stronger as they move from measuring quantity to measuring quality (moving from Quadrants 1 and 3, respectively, to Quadrants 2 and 4) and from measuring effort to measuring effect (moving from Quadrants 1 and 2, respectively, to Quadrants 3 and 4).

 1 Cibulka NJ, Forney S, Goodwin K, Lazaroff P, Sarabia R. Improving oral health in low-income pregnant women with a nurse practitioner-directed oral care program.
 J Am Acad Nurse Pract.
 2011;23(5):249-257